-"Food for Thought" - Luke 24:36-48
+"Reality Check" - Luke 24:36-48

 "They were startled and terrified, and thought they were seeing a ghost."
-With those short and yet powerful brush strokes Luke paints a picture of the disciples' reaction to Jesus appearing among them!
-That terse description - startled and terrified - seems reasonable enough given the circumstances, even with Jesus' opening words, "Peace be with you" although those reactions must have gotten a bit stale fairly quickly for Jesus.
-I mean, every time he approached someone that knew him - even those who knew him best - it seems to have been the same kind of terrified and fearful reaction, people clawing backwards and cowering in fear before what they were certain must have been a ghost.
-I think we can understand their reactions, though - after all, they had seen him die a horrible death, they had watched his body taken down from the cross, had at least heard if not seen for themselves that his body had been properly prepared for burial and buried in a cave.
+With those few short and yet powerful brush strokes Luke paints a vivid picture of the disciples' reaction as Jesus appeared among them.
+Images of wide eyes and cowering postures come to mind.
+Their reactions seem reasonable enough given the circumstances, for they were certain beyond all doubt that Jesus was dead.
+However, those reactions must have gotten a bit stale fairly quickly for Jesus.
+After all, every time he approached someone that knew him - even those who knew him best - he seems to have invoked the same kind of terrified and fearful reaction, people recoiling in fear from what they were certain must have been a ghost.

+We should cut them a little slack, though - after all, they had seen him die a horrible death, they had watched his body taken down from the cross, they had at least heard if not seen for themselves that his body had been properly prepared for burial and buried in a cave.
 Seeing him now in their midst was more than they could believe, and so they were sure they were either losing their minds or this was a ghost.
 It was difficult if not impossible for them to believe that this really, really was Jesus, alive and well.

 People over the past two thousand years have had similar trouble believing that Jesus rose from being dead, and they have invented many creative attempts to explain the events away.
 The ways that people have tried (and still try) to avoid the reality of Jesus' resurrection range from declaring that the whole three years was either just people imagining things, or was a smoke-and-mirrors trick by God, or the favourite which was it was all a trick pulled off by people.
 At the one end of the spectrum are those who claim that Jesus was so God-like that he couldn't really have died - "how can you kill God?" is their question - and that it only appeared that he died.
-At the other end of the spectrum are those who deny Jesus' death and resurrection on the grounds that Jesus was completely human, and that his death was faked.
+At the other end of the spectrum are those who deny Jesus' death and resurrection insisting that Jesus was completely human and that his death was faked.
 Movies such as The Last Temptation of Christ and the DaVinci Code have made tons of money from these themes.

 Apparently these are not new themes, either, as the very presence of this particular passage in Luke's gospel hints strongly that these kinds of denial stories were quickly circulating in the decades following Christ's earthly ministry, his death and resurrection.
-Luke is careful to record the details, especially of Jesus calming their fears by saying, "Touch me and see, for a ghost does not have flesh and bones as you see that I have."
+Luke is careful to record details to counter these claims of denial, especially the detail of Jesus calming their fears by saying, "Touch me and see, for a ghost does not have flesh and bones as you see that I have."
 They did, touch him, that is.
-I'm sure some of them at least expected to put their hand right through this apparition, but were able to feel for themselves the scars, the holes, and his warm, alive flesh.
+I'm sure some of them at least expected to put their hand right through this apparition but were able to feel for themselves the scars, the holes, and his warm, alive flesh.
 With joy, wonderment, and still disbelief, they marveled at his appearance.